 From December of 2015 to May of 2017, I was on two immunotherapy treatments – Herceptin and Perjeta – that I received via infusion every three weeks.
 These two drugs helped to keep my cancer in check from the neck down quite well, but my brain metastases have continued to be an ongoing issue.
-So in May 2017 my doctor switched me to two oral chemotherapies – Xeloda and Tykerb – in an effort to better manage my brain disease.
+In May 2017 my doctor switched me to two oral chemotherapies – Xeloda and Tykerb – in an effort to better manage my brain disease.
 The side effects proved to be too tough on my quality of life so we have switched back to Herceptin and Perjeta every three weeks while my Yale neurology/oncology team continues to keep a close eye on my brain metastases.

 I would be remiss if I did not mention that it is uncommon for a stage 0 cancer to metastasize (should any Googling patients out there be panic-stricken by my story).
 Because stage 0, or ductal carcinoma in situ, is confined to the inside of the breast ducts, it is the most treatable form of the disease and has a very low mortality rate.
 However, I’ve learned the hard way that it is not as rare (or impossible) for stage 0 to later metastasize as I had once been led to believe, and I’ve met other stage 0 to IV patients since being diagnosed myself.
 The bottom line is to educate yourself, ask plenty of questions of your health care providers, and if something doesn’t feel or sound right do your homework and speak up.

 Diagnosis & Treatment – The Cliff Notes Version

 Original Dx: 6/13/2012, DCIS multiple spots on left breast, ER+/PR+

 Surgery: 9/18/2012 Double Mastectomy